Aquaticat/Aquaticat/README.md

 ---

-Never learnt anything, nor will they ever understand something.
+Never learnt anything, nor will they ever understand anything.

-Never accomplished anything, nor will they ever gain something.
+Never accomplished anything, nor will they ever gain anything.

 Never knew life, nor will they ever confront death.